Schedule

 The Judo World Championships 2019 will take place from Sunday, August 25 through Sunday, September 1.
 Each day is dedicated to a single weight class, with weigh-ins for those athletes taking place the night before.

 The action kicks off on the 25th with the extra-lightweight competitions for both men and women.
 The 26th sees the half-lightweights in action, with each day after that seeing the next higher weight class compete.
-In every weight class, the tournament is played out in a single day, starting with preliminaries and with the finals taking place in the evening.

 The final individual competitions take place on August 31, when the heavyweights will compete.
 September 1 then sees the mixed team competition, which wraps up the Judo World Championships for this year.